 Become a member today!

-Central Vermont Program Committee: Ginny Callan, Michelle Champoux, Edie Miller, Bob Rosenfeld, Mary Just Skinner, Grace Worcester
+Central Vermont Program Committee: Ginny Callan, Michelle Champoux, Edie Miller, Bob Rosenfeld, Mary Just Skinner, Alison Underhill, Grace Worcester

 Publicity: Grace Worcester